FranklyInterpreting/Website/AmazonQ.md

 - Configured React Router for navigation

 ### 2. Content Migration
-- Converted HTML pages to React components:
+- Converted HTML pages to React components
-  - Home page
-  - Resume page
-  - Interpreting services page
-- Extracted reusable elements into components:
+- Extracted reusable elements into components
-  - Navbar
-  - Footer
+- Implemented AWS-inspired styling

-### 3. Styling
+### 3. Enhanced Features
-- Migrated CSS to component-specific stylesheets
-- Maintained the original design and responsive behavior
-- Ensured Bootstrap integration
+- Created a dual-focus layout highlighting both ASL interpreting and cloud technology skills
+- Added AWS certification showcase
+- Implemented responsive design for all devices
+- Added accessibility features

-### 4. Asset Management
+### 4. AI Collaboration
-- Moved images and other static assets to the public directory
+- Used Amazon Q to assist with React component development
+- Implemented AWS-inspired styling with AI guidance
+- Enhanced UX based on AI recommendations
-- Updated references to use the correct paths in React
+- Demonstrated effective use of AI tools in development workflow

 ## Benefits of the React Migration
 - Improved code organization and maintainability